Nine Inch Noize

 Nine Inch Noize is a collaborative musical project between American industrial rock band Nine Inch Nails and German-Iraqi electronic music producer Boys Noize (Alexander Ridha).
-The project emerged from their collaboration on the Challengers [MIXED], TRON: Ares soundtrack and the subsequent Peel It Back Tour in 2025.
+The project emerged from their collaboration on Challengers (Mixed), the Tron: Ares soundtrack, and the subsequent Peel It Back Tour in 2025.

-On September 15, 2025, it was announced that Nine Inch Noize will perform at the Coachella 2026.
+The project was announced on September 15, 2025, when Nine Inch Noize appeared on the poster for Coachella 2026.
+On April 8, 2026, the group announced their debut self-titled studio album, which was released on April 17, 2026.